AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - The interviewer wants to see good Signal that you are a good coder.
   - Ignore things that don't show good signal (but check with your interviewer first)
     - Get the biggest element in the array etc.
+### Verification
+- Do not use your original example to walk through your code.
+Because its likely a very large example and it will be time consuming to walk through it.
+  - Also better to test your design with an example you did not use to come up with that design
+1. Walk through a conceptual walkthrough. **FAST!**
+2. Hot spots.
+Where are the high risk lines of code? **FAST!**
+   a.
+Math
+   b.
+Moving indicies
+   c.
+Parameters when calling recursion
+   d.
+Base cases and so on!
+3. Test cases
+  a.
+Small Test Cases **MEDIUM!**
+  b.
+Verify some of edge cases.  **MEDIUM!**
+    - Boring Edge Cases: Nulls, emptys, single element
+    - Interesting Edge Cases: All punctuation, Sorted Strings, all Duplicates.
+  c.
+Big test cases (if you have time) **SLOW!**